 Energy Economics and Policy is now open for enrollment, and will run January 18–April 12, 2022.
 In this course, you’ll learn the economic principles and characteristics of various, interrelated energy markets.
 You’ll also study policy options and market mechanisms to drive more sustainable and equitable energy access.

 Sustainable Energy is now open for enrollment, and running September 14–December 14, 2021.
 In the course, you’ll learn how to critically analyze modern energy technologies from engineering and socio-political perspectives, and gain the skills necessary to help the world meet rising energy demand while reducing carbon dioxide and the other greenhouse gas emissions driving climate change.

 In Sustainable Building Design, thousands of students around the world are learning to explore key scientific principles, technologies, and analysis techniques for designing comfortable indoor environments while reducing energy use and associated climate change effects.
-The course is available from May 25-August 24, 2021.
-Additional offerings will be announced shortly.
+The archived course remains available.
+Additional live offerings will be announced shortly.

-Additional courses are in development, including one focused on energy economics and policy.
+Additional courses are in development.
 More information will be coming shortly.